bkenne/geojson-hexagon-grid-builder/README.md

 # geojson-hexagon-grid-builder
 A simple class that generates a hexagon grid in longitude and latitude given a couple of basic parameters.
 It applys the Haversine formula to adjust size of grid to the latitude it is required.
 Note, it was intended to build a grid covering a finite geographic area, such as at the landownership level or within the proximity of the latitude selected.
+The GeoJson file that can be written out contains basic properties for each hexagon generated (e.g. the center point, call date, and a counter id).

 ## Parameters Required
 <ul>